soundpress/RulesOfNYC/docs/c04/index.rst

 (b) Goods and services.

    (1) An extension of time may be granted only by the ACCO of the agency that awarded the contract upon written application by the contractor.
-An extension pursuant to this section may be granted only for performance based contracts (such as for the delivery of goods or deliverable based services) and this section does not apply to extensions pursuant to Section 4-02 or renewals pursuant to Section 4-04 of these Rules.
+An extension pursuant to this section may be granted only for performance based contracts (such as for the delivery of goods or deliverable based services) and this section does not apply to extensions pursuant to 9 RCNY § 4-02 or renewals pursuant to 9 RCNY § 4-04.
 For contracts consisting of separate deliverable based elements (such as task or purchase orders pursuant to a requirements contract), an extension pursuant to this section may be made only for such deliverable based elements (such as task or purchase orders) and not the underlying contract.

    (2) The ruling of the ACCO is final and binding as to the allowance of an extension, and the number of days allowed.